-The cost relating to the Peakshaver are calculated based on the method and parameters used for the tariff regulated tasks of GTS, as described in the applicable method decision.* The cost amount to 17.7 mio.
-Euro in total for the year 2018, as shown in the table below.
+The cost relating to the LNG Peakshaver are calculated based on the method and parameters, as described in the method decision.* As shown in the table below, the cost amount to 17.5 mio.
+Euro in total for the year 2019.

 |Cost peak production LNG Peakshaver 2020||In € mln.|